-Western Michigan University's integrative holistic health and wellness program was one of the first programs of its kind in the nation.
-It has evolved over the years as our understanding of holism has evolved.
-Through appreciation of the research and on-going experiences of contemplation, the program seeks to stay abreast of the field in offering students the best professional training and personal development available.
+WMU's holistic health and contemplative well-being program was one of the first of its kind in the nation.
+It has evolved over the years with our understanding of holism.
+Through appreciation of research and ongoing experiences of contemplation, we seek to stay abreast of the field in offering students the best professional training and personal development available.

-The program equips students for career advancement in health and human service fields and provides opportunities for enrichment and personal growth.
-It prepares students to assess issues and implement interventions from a perspective that considers all aspects of existence.
-It allows students to recognize the value of self-care and the necessity of finding their own meaning for and purpose in relationships, work and life.
+The program equips you for career advancement in health and human service fields and provides opportunities for enrichment and personal growth.
+It prepares you to assess issues and implement interventions from a perspective that considers all aspects of existence.
+It allows you to recognize the value of self-care and the necessity of finding their own meaning for and purpose in relationships, work and life.

 About the labyrinth

 The labyrinth here at the College of Health and Human Services was built around 2014 by a Lee Honors College student for his senior thesis.